The Electrical Atom

 P = V.I {J/s}

-Electrical resistance is simply a mathematical description of the difficulty in; a) pulling electrons from their atomic orbits, and b) transmitting them between adjacent atoms, which is why it is not only dependent upon the applied voltage and resultant current, but also on the resistivity of the elemental matter.:
+Electrical resistance is simply a mathematical description of the difficulty in; a) pulling electrons from their atomic orbits, and b) transmitting them between adjacent atoms, which is why it is not only dependent upon the applied voltage and resistivity of the elemental matter, but also on its temperature.:

 whilst frequency varies linearly with orbital velocity (ƒ = v/2πR), voltage varies with its square (PE = mₑ.v²).
-It isn't difficult, therefore, to see that electrical resistance will rise linearly with increasing temperature.
+It isn't difficult, therefore, to see that electrical resistivity will rise linearly with increasing temperature.

 electron transit distance (d) in viscous matter = orbital radius (Rₛ)